kuzzleio/documentation-old/api-reference/source/includes/_documentController.md

 }
 ```

-Validate data against existing validation rules.
+Validates data against existing validation rules.
 The data is not published nor stored by Kuzzle
 If the document complies, the `result.valid` value is `true`, if not, it is `false`.
 When the document does not complies, both `result.errorMessages` contains some very detailed hints on what is wrong with the document.
 Note that if no validation specifications are set for the &lt;data index>/&lt;data collection>, the document always validate.